 Degreasing shall be performed under the following conditions with continuous circulation.
 (If the following condition is different from the contractor’s procedure, an alternative procedure shall be submitted.)

 - Treating time: 12 hours

-Alkalinity shall be monitored every one hour as identification of quality of the cleaning solution.
+Alkalinity shall be monitored every hour to identify of quality of the cleaning solution.

 Water shall be fed to the cleaning system until the system becomes full water.
 Before filling, initial flushing shall be done by Down Flow.
 Rinsing operation shall be performed in accordance with the following step.

 - Circulation for 1 hour

 This operation shall be repeated until circulating water becomes pH less than 10.